 Today, this historic area is known for its restaurants, shops, and nightlife; and the good waters so loved by dignitaries provide the perfect place to snorkel, fish, and surf.
 Rest assured that there are always plenty of sights and activities to enjoy in Kona, but some should definitely be on your to-do list.

 We don’t want you to miss any of these, our Top 5 Things to Do in or from the Kona area:

 Mauna Kea Summit

 Kona’s waters are home to some of the most robust and approachable populations of manta rays in the world, and you won’t want to miss seeing these amazing creatures up close.
 Hawaiian sea turtles, striking tropical fish, and fascinating coral reefs await your visit, as well.
-And if you’ve always wanted to swim with dolphins in their natural habitat, Kona is a great place to have what many claim is a life-changing experience.
+And if you’ve always wanted to watch dolphins in their natural habitat, Kona is a great place to have what many claims is a life-changing experience.

 Makalawena/Pu’u Ali’i Beach

 Many people believe this secluded white sand beach should rank near the top of Hawaii’s best beaches.
 You’ll have to ‘work’ a bit to get here via a 20-30 minute hike over lava rocks, but the effort more than pays off with silky sands and crystal blue waters at your fingertips.
 Oh, and seclusion- its remote location makes it the perfect place for some solitude as you listen to the waves, birds, and breezes.
 One visitor referred to this tropical haven as ‘the real Heaven on Earth’, and we think you’ll agree.